TheoRGirard/hughes2d/paper.md

 # Summary

 `hughes2d` is an open-source python package for simulation pedestrian crowds in two dimensions.
-More specifically, the package is designed to compute approximations of the Hughes model introduced in [@Hug02] (and other related models).
+More specifically, the package is designed to compute approximations of the Hughes model introduced in [@Hug02] and other related models.
 The Hughes model is a macroscopic model -- there are no particles here, the crowd is represented by a density function- coupling two non-linear partial differential equations.

 # State of the field

 The mathematical modeling of pedestrian crowd is a rapidly developing topic since a few decades.
 There exist multiple software packages for simulating crowds of pedestrians -- both open source [@vadere;@JuPedSim;@UMANS;@Cromosim;@CrowdWalk]) and proprietary (PTV viswalk, MassMotion).
 We defer to the [awesome-crowdynamics repository](https://github.com/pozapas/awesome-crowdynamics) for an exhaustive list of the available packages.
-However, to the best of our knowledge, all these developments deal with microscopic simulations.
-We propose here a Python package for macroscopic simulations of pedestrian evacuations, specifically for the seminal Hughes pedestrian flow model.
+However, to the best of our knowledge, all these developments deal with microscopic simulations, meaning that a finite -potentially huge- number of particles are simulated.
+We propose here a Python package for macroscopic simulations of pedestrian evacuations, specifically for the seminal Hughes pedestrian flow model, where the crowd is modeled as a fluid density and not as a finite number of particles.

 # Statement of need